NMFS-RADFish/radfish/docs/about/commmunity.md

 ## 2\.
 Community Conduct

-By joining the RADFish community, you agree to follow the Community Guidelines: Respect your peers, use clear language, be patient, and provide constructive feedback.
+By joining the RADFish community, you agree to follow the Community Guidelines.
+Respect your peers, use clear language, be patient, and provide constructive feedback.
 This ensures we maintain a safe, productive, and inclusive environment for everyone.

 The Project Governance team will oversee community contributions, ensuring that all feedback, code submissions, and discussions align with the mission and technical goals of RADFish.
 We encourage open dialogue, but we also emphasize the importance of adhering to community standards to foster a collaborative and supportive space for all participants.

 ## 3\.
 Project Governance Board